Rural Indian Regional Diets

 The northern states of Arunachal Pradesh and Sikkim are mountainous regions with cold winters and mild summers.
 The other states are are mostly subtropical with a very high rainfall.

 Rice is the important grain.
-Tea is gown extensively.
+Tea is grown extensively.

 Arunachal Pradesh is the northern most state of the region.
 Pork, poultry and mithun (bovine species that is native to the northeastern region as well as Bangladesh, Myanmar, Yunnan, province in China.)